Billy Schaeffer: New York Nets

-Schaeffer was selected by the Los Angeles Lakers in the second round (23rd overall) of the 1973 NBA draft.
+Schaeffer, a small forward, was selected by the Los Angeles Lakers in the second round (23rd pick overall) of the 1973 NBA draft.
 Despite being drafted to the NBA, he chose instead to play in the American Basketball Association, which at the time was almost on par with the NBA in terms of popularity.

 In his rookie season in 1973–74, he played for the New York Nets who won the ABA championship.
 Schaeffer played a second full season with the Nets the following year as they failed to defend their title.

 Allentown Jets

 In the off season he joined the Allentown Jets in the Eastern Pennsylvania Basketball League.
 They finished second in the regular season standings but went on to win the EPBL championship, two games to one, over the Hazelton Bullets.

 Virginia Squires

 The 1975–76 season would be Schaeffer's last as a professional basketball player.
 He appeared in 20 regular season games for the New York Nets.
 On January 7, 1976, he was traded along with Swen Nater to the Virginia Squires, in exchange for Jim Eakins.
 While playing in 31 games for the Squires, he averaged a career high 6.6 points per game.
 The Nets, unfortunately for Schaeffer, would go on to win the 1976 ABA championship at the end of the season.
 In 137 ABA games played, he scored 802 points and grabbed 289 rebounds.